EchoEkhi/lead-knight/README.md

 # LeadKnight

 LeadKnight is a WireGuard GraphQL API written in NodeJS express.
 It allows you to interact with the WireGuard endpoint with GraphQL queries.

+Leadknight can keep track of peer and user usage data (upload, download, time used) across power cycles by using MongoDB.

+You can set limits (time, data) to peers, assign them to users, and limit the users.

+LeadKnight will automatically disable the peers once they exceed the limits, and will disable users if they exceed their limits.

 ## Deploy